TissueMAPS/TissueMAPS/docs/developer_guide.rst

 The web frontend of *TissueMAPS* is largely based on the framework `AngularJS <https://angularjs.org/>`_.

 Classes and functions encapsulating core application logic, which are therefore not UI-specific, are separated from the UI-specifc code.
 Code comprising core application logic is located in the subdirectory ``core`` and the other directories are reserved for code handling views, user input, as well as AngularJS-related things.
 Several server-side resources like the :class:`Experiment <tmlib.models.experiment.Experiment>` also have a client-side representation.
 However, it is important to note that these concepts are not exactly the same.
-A client-side experiment is *constructed* from a serialized server-side experiment, but can also have other properties that are only of interest to code dealing with the user interface.
+A client-side object is *constructed* from a serialized server-side object, but it may have other properties that are only of interest to code dealing with the user interface.

 .. _data-access-objects:

 Data access objects (DAO)
 -------------------------

 Whenever a class in *TissueMAPS* wants to access a resource from the server, the call has to go through a model-specific *data access object (DAO)*.
 These objects issue HTTP-requests and handle the deserialization process when contructing actual model class instances from JSON objects.

 .. _dialogs: